-Note: All statements except blocks terminated by a semicolon(;).
+Note: All java statements except blocks statement terminated by a semicolon(;).

 Type of Java Statements

 Java supports five different types of statements:

 - Blocks: Blocks are denoted by open and close curly braces.